benjaminoo/electroneum-instant-payments-woocommerce/electroneum-instant-payments-for-woocommerce/README.txt

 ...replacing *yoursite.com* with your website's main URL.
 Note that this URL must start with https://

+= What is the use of the "I've Made the Payment Button"? =

+Although the payments page will update automatically when a payment is received, the button is left in place for users who don't have Javascript implemented, and for instances where the web developer has failed to enter the webhook callback URL on Electroneum's website, or made a typo.
+Basically, the button serves as a backup for possible technology failures.

+= When using Safari, the payment page does not update automatically with a successful payment.
+What's wrong? =

+The way in which the Safari browser treats SSL security certificates may cause front-end AJAX Javascript to fail and therefore the payment page won't display a success message automatically, even though everything else works perfectly.
+A fix for this is to add the following line to your server's .htaccess file:

+`BrowserMatch "Safari" nokeepalive`

+If you're using an Nginx server, you can edit your server configuration by adding [this code](http://nginx.org/en/docs/http/ngx_http_core_module.html#keepalive_disable).

+Note that customers can still get around this by clicking the "I've Made the Payment" button after payment, which should show them a success message.

 == Screenshots ==

 1. The Electroneum QR code as displayed to the customer on checkout.